BenLair/MyoFuse/README.md

 ## How to Use MyoFuse

-Detailed instructions to use the workflow are provided in the pdf file.
-Instructions for retraining the classifier model are also available.
+Detailed instructions to use the workflow are provided in the `MyoFuse: How to Use`pdf file.
+Instructions for retraining the classifier are also available.
 Here's a quick overview of the setup process:

 1. **Setup Environment**:
    In the `Setup` folder, you will find a `requirements.txt` file that lists the necessary dependencies.
 Use it to set up your Python environment: